Here are 6 powerful appointment setting tips.

 When you are a salesperson, you will always have two goals.
 Your ultimate goal is to close the sale and get a new client.
 Your immediate goal is to get the prospect to move to the next stage in your sales process.

-We mention to focus on the right goal in our appointment setting tips because it can be easy for us to primarily focus on the ultimate goal of closing the sale when we get a prospect on the phone.
-You will improve your results by ignoring that desire and solely focus on closing for the next step which is setting the appointment.
+We mention focusing on the right goal in our appointment setting tips because it can be easy for us to primarily focus on the ultimate goal of closing the sale when we get a prospect on the phone.
+You will improve your results by ignoring that desire and focusing solely on closing for the next step which is setting the appointment.

 2. Don’t sound like a salesperson.

-Your prospects will get a lo to calls from salespeople and many of these salespeople will waste the prospect’s time.
+Your prospects will get a lot of calls from salespeople and many of these salespeople will waste the prospect’s time.
 This will create a level of guardedness on the prospect’s side.